Photo by Stephanie Staton

 1. Problem: Jelly Won’t Gel

-“Jellies ‘gel’ because of a perfect ratio between the acid, pectin and sugar of the mixture.
+The culprit: "Jellies ‘gel’ because of a perfect ratio between the acid, pectin and sugar of the mixture.
 If the proper ratio isn’t achieved, you get a runny jelly,” says Loe.
 That ratio can be upset when the fruit you’re using doesn’t have enough natural pectin, which can happen with overripe fruit, or when you’ve reduced the amount of sugar or skipped the lemon juice that some recipes call for.
 You must have a perfect balance of sugar, acid and pectin.

-The fix: To ensure gelled jellies, Loe suggests following a proven, reliable recipe to the letter—without adjustments.
+To ensure gelled jellies, Loe suggests following a proven, reliable recipe to the letter—without adjustments.
 Make sure your fruit is picked at its prime, before it gets too ripe—the pectin level of fruit drops as the fruit ripens.

 If you have a batch that doesn’t gel, you have a couple of options.

 "If it’s a small batch, use it as syrup on pancakes, waffles and in cooking.
 I usually only remake runny jelly if I have a large batch or two that didn’t work,” says Loe.

 If you decide to re-batch, you’ll need to open the jars and pour all of the contents back into your pot; add sugar, lemon juice and pectin; cook it again; and reprocess it.

 "It usually works,” says Loe, but she cautions that you might end up with a rubbery consistency after reprocessing.

 A caveat: Don’t rush to judgment.
 Some jellies and jams take a little longer to set than others.
 If it still has a syrupy consistency after it’s completely cooled, then it probably won’t set up, and you can try re-batching it.